puppeteer/puppeteer/new-docs/puppeteer.protocol.network.request.referrerpolicy.md

 ## Protocol.Network.Request.referrerPolicy property

-The referrer policy of the request, as defined in https://www.w3.org/TR/referrer-policy/
+The referrer policy of the request, as defined in https://www.w3.org/TR/referrer-policy/ (RequestReferrerPolicy enum)

 <b>Signature:</b>